-In the present work we discuss a new family of phenomena that result from applying magnetic field to nontrivial non-Hermitian (nH) systems.
+In this work we discuss a new family of phenomena arising from applying magnetic field to nontrivial non-Hermitian (nH) systems.
 This problem has remained largely unexplored owing to the lack of a feasible realization which we overcome here by considering a convenient synthetic platform based on alternating current (ac) circuits.
-Periodic arrays of capacitors and inductors are known to simulate the physics of electrons in crystal lattices and have been used to model various topological phases \cite{Ningyuan2015,Albert2015,Zhu2018,Lee2018,Luo2018a,Zhao2018,Ezawa2018,Imhof2018,\mycomment{Luo2018,Ezawa2019,}Haenel2019,Ezawa2019b,\mycomment{Helbig2019,Hoffmann2019,}Yu2019,Lu2019,Serra-Garcia2019}.
+Periodic arrays of capacitors and inductors are known to simulate the physics of electrons in crystal lattices and can model various topological phases \cite{Ningyuan2015,Albert2015,Zhu2018,Lee2018,Luo2018a,Zhao2018,Ezawa2018,Imhof2018,\mycomment{Luo2018,Ezawa2019,}Haenel2019,Ezawa2019b,\mycomment{Helbig2019,Hoffmann2019,}Yu2019,Lu2019,Serra-Garcia2019}.
 We introduce nH effects by including dissipative resistance in such arrays.
-Pseudo-magnetic fields (pMFs) can be generated by spatially varying some of the electric elements, which extends to the nH case the pMF realized by elastic strain in relativistic electron systems \cite{Guinea2009,Levy2010,\mycomment{Vozmediano2010,}Cortijo2015,Pikulin2016,Peri2019,Rechtsman2012,Nigge2019}.
+Pseudo-magnetic fields (pMFs) can be generated by spatially varying certain electric elements, which extends to the nH case the pMF realized by elastic strain in relativistic electron systems \cite{Guinea2009,Levy2010,\mycomment{Vozmediano2010,}Cortijo2015,Pikulin2016,Peri2019,Rechtsman2012,Nigge2019}.
 The nH effects generically turn relativistic band crossings into exceptional degeneracies.
-Interplay with the pMF then results in a novel nH low-energy theory of \textit{bulk} states with \textit{real} energy spectrum and free from the skin aggregation effect in nH systems, both enforced by the magnetic field.
-In addition we show that such systems exhibit novel edge states protected by strong nH symmetry and realize a physical analog of a particle moving in the complex plane.
+Interplay with the pMF then results in a novel nH low-energy theory of \textit{bulk} states which have a \textit{real} energy spectrum and are free from the skin aggregation effect.
+In addition such systems exhibit novel edge states protected by strong nH energy-reflection symmetry and realize a physical analog of a particle moving in the complex domain.
 We explain how these remarkable phenomena can be detected via conventional electric measurements.

 \textit{Circuit Realization} -- Based on the Kirchhoff current law (KCL), one can apply the node analysis to an ac circuit at frequency $\omega$.
 The Euler-Lagrange equation for the node flux variable $\varphi_j$ given the external current $i_j$ injected at node $j$ reads